Committee on Trade and Investment

-CTI has also been implementing the Environmental Services Action Plan (ESAP), endorsed by Ministers in 2015.
-As an initial part of Phase I, a survey was conducted by the PSU on Regulatory Measures in Environmental Services on various regulatory aspects of environmental services in APEC economies that are classified under CPC Code 94.
-Further steps were implemented in 2017, where case studies and policy dialogues to build and enhance common understanding of the role of a wider range of environmental services, including water, refuse disposal and recycling, environmental damage remediation service, renewable energy and energy efficiency.
+The CTI has also been implementing the Environmental Services Action Plan (ESAP), endorsed by ministers in 2015.
+As an initial part of Phase I, a survey was conducted by the APEC Policy Support Unit (PSU) on Regulatory Measures in Environmental Services on various regulatory aspects of environmental services in APEC economies that are classified under customs procedure code 94.
+Further steps were implemented in 2017, where case studies and policy dialogues were held to build and enhance common understanding of the role of a wider range of environmental services, including water, refuse disposal and recycling, environmental damage remediation service, renewable energy and energy efficiency.
 Building on these works, an interim review of the ESAP is planned to be conducted in 2018.

-Support for micro, small and medium-sized enterprises (MSMEs) has been a priority for APEC.
-This support is very important from the viewpoint of promoting inclusive growth and maximising the benefits of trade and investment liberalization and facilitation.
-CTI has been supporting this process through various initiatives and projects related to MSME’s access to international and regional markets.
+Support for micro, small and medium-sized enterprises (MSMEs) has been a priority for APEC, given its importance from the viewpoint of promoting inclusive growth and maximizing the benefits of trade and investment liberalization and facilitation.
+The CTI has been supporting this process through various initiatives and projects related to MSME’s access to international and regional markets.
 This includes:

 - Contributing to the implementation of the Boracay Action Agenda